North Carolina Court Records

 A Surry County arrest record is a document detailing an individual's arrest and its circumstances.
 It is created when law enforcement officers take a person into custody because they suspect them of having committed a crime.
 Arrest records are classified as public records under the North Carolina Public Records Law, so they are available for inspection and copying.

 After an accused individual is taken into custody, they are transported to a local police station or the Surry County detention center, where they are booked into the jail's database.
 Information collected and recorded during a booking includes the accused's personal information, fingerprint, mugshot, arrest details, charges, description of the incident, and the arresting agency.
 The Surry County Sheriff's Office is the county's custodian of arrest records.
+However, arrest information is also contained within Surry County court records, especially when relevant to a judicial proceeding.

 Are Arrest Records Public in Surry County?